noveva/video-scroll/README.md

 > Because a live demo is worth more than a thousand lines of explanation.

 # Overview
 This project was supposed to be a jQuery plugin allowing to control video playback by scroll.
+Thus, there are two consequences:
-Thus, no jQuery link in the head tag - no fun with scrolling video playback.
+- no jQuery link in the head tag - no fun with scrolling video playback.
+- no converted video in .ogv , .mp4 and .webm  formats (yes, this means three video files, you got that correct) - no fun with scrolling video playback in some browsers.

 # Features
 The plugin has three main features: